Get The Help You Need (504) 586-5200

 In summary, failure on the part of a physician to discover SEA can have catastrophic consequences.
 If treatment for SEA is delayed, permanent neurological deficits can emerge, including spinal cord injury and quadriplegia (tetraplegia).
 Failure to diagnose SEA prior to the onset of catastrophic neurological injury can give rise to a lawsuit to recover for damages such as past medical expenses, future medical care, and attendant care required for a neurologically impaired individual.
 SEA cases are challenging, but in the context of a lifelong permanent injury which will likely lead to substantial expenses during the lifetime of the victim, legal action to pursue substantial recovery may be warranted.

-The Bowling Christiansen Law Firm has extensive experience handling cases involving spinal cord injury from a variety of causes, including SEA.
+The Bowling Law Firm has extensive experience handling cases involving spinal cord injury from a variety of causes, including SEA.
 Please contact us at (504) 586-5200 or email us at [email protected] for a free consultation.

 Share On